ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 {: #plan-create-update-deployments-tools}
 {: step}

-The first tool to interact with {{site.data.keyword.Bluemix_notm}} and to create repeatable deployments is the [{{site.data.keyword.Bluemix_notm}} command line interface - the `ibmcloud` CLI](/docs/cli?topic=cli-install-ibmcloud-cli).
+All of the operations will be done in a `bash` shell and making use of `terraform` and `ibmcloud` command.
+You will find instructions to download and install these tools for your operating environment in the [Getting started with tutorials](/docs/solution-tutorials?topic=solution-tutorials-tutorials) guide.

+To avoid the installation of these tools you can use the [{{site.data.keyword.cloud-shell_short}}](https://{DomainName}/shell) from the {{site.data.keyword.cloud_notm}} console.

 With `ibmcloud` and its plugins, you can automate the creation and configuration of your cloud resources. {{site.data.keyword.virtualmachinesshort}}, Kubernetes clusters, {{site.data.keyword.openwhisk_short}}, Cloud Foundry apps and services, you can provision all of them from the command line.

-Another tool introduced in [this tutorial](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-lamp-stack-on-vpc) is [Terraform](https://www.terraform.io/) by HashiCorp.
-Quoting HashiCorp, *Terraform enables you to safely and predictably create, change, and improve infrastructure.
-It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.* It is infrastructure as code.
+Terraform enables you to safely and predictably create, change, and improve infrastructure.
+It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.
+It is infrastructure as code.
 You write down what your infrastructure should look like and Terraform will create, update, remove cloud resources as needed.

 To support a multi-cloud approach, Terraform works with providers.
 A provider is responsible for understanding API interactions and exposing resources. {{site.data.keyword.Bluemix_notm}} has [its provider for Terraform](https://github.com/IBM-Cloud/terraform-provider-ibm) enabling users of {{site.data.keyword.Bluemix_notm}} to manage resources with Terraform.
 Although Terraform is categorized as infrastructure as code, it is not limited to Infrastructure-As-A-Service resources.
 The {{site.data.keyword.Bluemix_notm}} Provider for Terraform supports IaaS (bare metal, virtual machine, network services, etc.), CaaS ({{site.data.keyword.containershort_notm}} and Kubernetes clusters), PaaS (Cloud Foundry and services) and FaaS ({{site.data.keyword.openwhisk_short}}) resources.